North Bedfordshire Branch of the Campaign for Real Ale

 No one under 18

-We do not admit children and young people under 18 into the festival.
+Children and young people under 18 will not be allowed into the festival.
 ID may be requested at the entrance.

 Wheelchair users can access all parts of the Corn Exchange, with a suitable toilet in the basement and a lift serving all floors, including street level.